 To jump into a new segment of the market with such a unique design, and do it so successfully, is very impressive.
 Starting from a clean sheet of paper instead of being influenced by iterated designs from a current product lineup has catapulted Peak Design into the upper echelons of the tripod market.
 If you’re looking for a travel tripod, you’d be mad not to have this one on your shortlist.

 If your budget can stretch to it, I think the carbon version is worth the extra money for the weight savings.
-But if you can’t stretch that far, the aluminum version is actually better value.
+But if you can’t stretch that far, the aluminum version is actually a better value.
 Due to the cleverly compact design, even that version is actually lighter than the carbon travel tripods from some other brands, so it is by no means a heavyweight.

 But before you rush out to buy one, I must once again underline my earlier point about the general nature of travel tripods.
-All travel tripods make sacrifices in stability in order to achieve their compact folder size and light weight.
+All travel tripods make sacrifices in stability in order to achieve their compact folded size and light weight.
 There is nothing magic about this tripod in that regard.
 There are many other tripods on the market that are more stable than the Peak Design Travel Tripod, but they are heavier and larger 2-series or 3-series designs.

 An alarming number of people have asked me whether this tripod can replace all their tripods, or replace things like a 3-series Gitzo tripod, and of course there the answer is no. This is still a travel tripod, and if you are planning on buying one then you must be prioritizing small size and light weight, otherwise, this isn’t the right tripod for you.
 It would be a mistake for most people to downsize from a larger 2-series or 3-series tripod to this one because you will find that it is less stable.
 A mistake that is, unless the primary reason for downsizing is to get something much smaller and lighter at the expense of some stability.